wolkenwelten/wolkenwelten-c/README.md

 PKGBUILDS in `platform/win`.

 ## MacOS
-On Windows you need the XCode command line tools, the SDL2 and SDL2_mixer development Frameworks installed as well as the 10.10 SDK.
+On Macintosh you need the XCode command line tools, the SDL2 and SDL2_mixer development Frameworks installed as well as the 10.10 SDK.
 Additionally you need `ffmpeg` available, which is probably best installed using Homebrew.